RillianDiello/projeto-final-graphql/README.md

 It was also used the packages:  bcrypt-nodejs, which although it is depreciated, presents a good solution to encryption of passwords to our fake users.(https://www.npmjs.com/package/bcrypt-nodejs).
 To autentication, was used jwt-simple, which is a package relatively actualizad. (https://www.npmjs.com/package/jwt-simple)

-it was necessary to instalations of NPX, for direct execution of  knex binaries for ease. (https://www.npmjs.com/package/npx)
+It is necessary to instalation of NPX, for direct execution of  knex binaries for ease. (https://www.npmjs.com/package/npx)

+Also, is necessary a simple knowledge about vue and vuex, for components development and use.

+Basically, the project is divide in two parts.
+Where the first part is composed of Backend, using GraphQL and all yours caracteristcs (schems, mutations, querys, index, types, etc).
+And the second part is composed by Frontend in VueJS, here have components, screens basically consuming the Backend api.